Blower motor resistor

 has failed due to corrosion.

-Read about testing the blower motor resistor on the next page.
+Read about blower motor resistor testing and replacement on the next page.